 What is the National Industrial Security Program (NISP)

-The National Industrial Security Program (NISP) was established by Executive Order 12829 in 1993 to ensure that the cleared U.S. defense industry safeguards the classified information in their possession while working on contracts, programs, bids, or research and development efforts.
+The National Industrial Security Program (NISP) was established by Executive Order 12829 in 1993 to ensure that the cleared U.S. defense industry safeguards the classified information in its possession while working on contracts, programs, bids, or research and development efforts.
 The Defense Counterintelligence Security Agency (DCSA) administers the NISP on behalf of the Department of Defense and 33 other federal agencies.

 10 Key Takeaways about the National Industrial Security Program Operating Manual (NISPOM)